 "Sunrise Periods have quickly become more a money-making product than a protective tool."
-522

 "Sunrise periods have only a minor effect because many registries target brand owners with discriminatory pricing while at the same time many offer the same domain name to non-brands at a much cheaper price."
-523 since the introduction of new gTLDs.
-However, since these costs were not broken down in the questionnaire, monitoring was basically treated as a sunk cost.
-It would thus be reasonable to assume that these costs have gone up rather than down.
-Thus, the total costs are likely to be above 18 percent.

 "The .top registry raised the Sunrise fee by \$30,000 for [company].top.
 We refused to register."
-524